Benito Juarez Community Academy: Eslabon Armado appearance

 On May 9, 2024, the popular Mexican band Eslabon Armado made a surprise appearance at Juarez, distributing free tickets to students for an upcoming concert at Allstate Arena.
 The band, known for record-breaking releases such as “Ella Baila Sola” and collaborations with artists like Peso Pluma and Junior H, appeared in the school's cafeteria during 4th period, where they were met with a large incoming crowd of students from all parts of the school.
 The band also visited Curie High School on this day.
 Tickets and posters for the event were being distributed, and the band was also seen signing a guitar for a student.

 Campus

 The school is located at Blue Island and Cermak avenues.
 The campus was designed by Mexican architect Pedro Ramírez Vázquez; it is centered around a three-story patio intended as a point of assembly for students and a community center, and the design features similar to Aztec pyramids were intended as a homage to Mexican culture.

 The school includes "La Esperanza," a 1979 mural depicting the struggle for Mexican-American young people.
 It was professionally commissioned by mothers who had advocated for the construction of the school.
 The artists were Malú Ortega y Alberro, Jimmy Longoria, Oscar Moya, Marcos Raya, Robert Valadez, and Salvador Vega.
 Various other murals with Mexican nationalist and pre-Columbian motifs were painted by Mexican-American artists.

+In 1981, students at Latino Youth High School working through the Community TV Network helped produce La Esperanza, a documentary about the creation of the A La Esperanza mural at Benito Juarez High School.
+The film later became part of exhibitions examining the history of community arts and education in Pilsen, including the National Museum of Mexican Art's 2019 exhibition 40 años a la esperanza and programming at the University of Illinois Chicago's Gallery 400.

 Juarez was expanded in 2010 to include a larger campus, an auditorium, and a soccer field.
 Technology is integrated, and there are ten modern computer labs.